lmackenzie94/hono-app-ECS/NOTES.md

 3. `terraform init`
    - Once this is done, you can delete any local `.tfstate`, `.tfstate.backup`, and `.tfplan` files (this is now stored in HCP Terraform).
 4. Authenticate to AWS
-   - in the AWS console, go to IAM > Users > Create user > `terraform-admin` > Attach policies directly > AdministratorAccess.
+   - In the AWS console, go to IAM > Users > Create user > `terraform-admin` > Attach policies directly > AdministratorAccess.
-     - ideally, you should follow the principle of least privilege and create a new policy with only the necessary permissions.
+     - Ideally, you should follow the principle of least privilege and create a new policy with only the necessary permissions.
-   - go to the user > Create access key.
+   - Go to the user > Create access key.
-   - in HCP Terraform, create a "Variable Set" with `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+   - In HCP Terraform, create a "Variable Set" with `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 Make sure to set them as "Environment" variables, not "Terraform" variables.
 5. `terraform plan`
 6. `terraform apply`
 7. Either: